-Support workers receive regular supervision and an annual appraisal to help to develop their professional skills.
-Staff value the accessibility and support of their managers.
+Support workers receive regular supervisions and an annual appraisal to help to develop their professional skills.
 Senior managers conduct a variety of visits to check the quality of the service people receive.
-When discussing the leadership at the service, a support worker said "They (the provider) are good, understanding and flexible.
-Everyone seems to be here for the people we support".
-Discussions with support workers demonstrate a good understanding around reporting concerns and safeguarding.
+Discussions with support workers, demonstrate a good understanding around reporting concerns and safeguarding.
 Policies and procedures are in place to support good practice and staff have a good understanding of them.